chrimson/classax/readme.txt

 Log:
-2017-02-15
-Table redundancy, Headers control instead add ID to table, hide its display add Rating to table, remove its text input field add Rating control to each row

-2017-02-14
-use HTTP sessions to manage user login state
+2017-12-26
+utilize properties file, for database info

 TODO:
+borders select collapsing
 check entry if must be number
 merged parent header
-add rank field, like buttons for each row. declare constants for additional columns XML config
+add rank field, like buttons for each row. declare constants for additional columns

+2017-12-15
+Table redundancy, Headers control instead add ID to table, hide its display add Rating to table, remove its text input field add Rating control to each row

+2017-12-14
+use HTTP sessions to manage user login state

 2017-12-12
 comment